 Deep Vein Thrombosis Treatment in Phoenix, Arizona

-With many years of extensive vascular experience, the highly trained vascular surgeons at Western Vascular Institute specialize in diagnosing & treating deep vein thrombosis.
-Western Vascular Institute’s three conveniently located service centers house the most advanced & innovative surgery centers & diagnostic imaging capabilities for our valued patients.
-We will help discover the best treatment plan for you and your lifestyle.
-For more information, call (480) 668-5000 to schedule an appointment with one of our surgeons, at one of our locations in Pheonix, Arizona.
+If you suspect that you are suffering from deep vein thrombosis, it is important that you schedule an appointment with the highly trained vascular surgeons in Phoenix at Western Vascular Institute.
+Western Vascular Institute’s three conveniently located vein and vascular clinics in Arizona house the most advanced & innovative surgery centers & diagnostic imaging capabilities for our valued patients.
+We will answer any questions that you may have and help discover the best treatment plan for you and your lifestyle.
+For more information, call (480) 668-5000 to schedule an appointment with one of our surgeons, at one of our vein and vascular centers in Payson, Mesa or Phoenix, Arizona.

-- redness and warmth along the vein where the clot is found.
+- redness and warmth along the vein where the clot is found

 Your vascular surgeon will ask questions about your symptoms and medical history as well as performing a thorough physical examination.

-Most often a Deep Vein Thrombosis or DVT can be treated by a medication known as blood thinners or anticoagulants.
+Most often Deep Vein Thrombosis, or DVT, can be treated by a medication known as blood thinners or anticoagulants.
 These medications help prevent the blood from clotting and over time reduce the size and consistency of the clot.

 If you have been experiencing symptoms of deep vein thrombosis it is important that you schedule an appointment with one of our highly-trained vein disease specialists.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vein Center, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vein Center, please contact one of our clinics in Arizona at (480) 668-5000 to schedule your appointment today.